-I don’t suppose that all archaeologists are corrupt, but only one I know of has dared to challenge his profession -- Mick Aston of the Time Team -- who did not live long enough to enjoy his retirement.
+I don’t suppose that all archaeologists are cruel and corrupt, but the only one who dared to challenge his profession is Mick Aston of the Time Team, who sadly did not live long enough to enjoy his retirement.

 These are the words of Professor Aston, published in the British Archaeological Magazine, March/April 2012.